raspberrypilearning/naughty-and-nice/en/step_6.md

 re.sub(r'£\S', '', my_string)
 ```

 - This leaves `'The price of milk is .45 a pint'`.
-By adding a `+` pattern after the `\S` you are searching for every character after the `£` sign, until a whitespace character is found.
+Adding a `+` pattern after the `\S` will remove every character after the `£` sign until a whitespace character is encountered.

 ```python
 re.sub(r'£\S+', '', my_string)
 ```
 --- /collapse ---

-- Use regex to iterate over all the tweets in the list of tweets and remove all the `@mentions` and all the URLs that start with `http`.
+- Use regex to iterate over all the tweets in the list of tweets and remove all @mentions and URLs that start with 'http'.

 --- hints --- --- hint ---
 <video width="560" height="315" controls>
 <source src="images/vid_5.webm" type="video/webm">
-Your browser does not support WebM video, try FireFox or Chrome
+Your browser does not support WebM video, so try FireFox or Chrome.
 </video>

 --- /hint --- --- /hints ---

 Now you need to remove the punctuation.
 You can use the `translate` method to do this.
-Have a look at the collapsible section below if you need to learn how this is done.
+Have a look at the collapsible section below if you need to learn how this works.

 --- collapse ---
 ---
 title: Using translate
 ---
 The `translate` method can be used to translate one character into another.
-The `translate` method needs to be provided with a dictionary of characters, where the key is the Unicode point of the character (`ord('d')` for example) and the value is the character to be replaced with.
+It needs to be provided with a dictionary of characters, where the key is the Unicode point of the character (`ord('d')` for example), and the value is the character to replace it.

 ```python
 >>> 'gold'.translate({ord('d'):'f'})